< Free Resources

 What discount rate should a lessor use under ASC 842?
 This post walks you through the guidance.

-Sale and Leaseback Accounting
+Sale and leaseback accounting

 Gain Recognition On Sale And Leaseback Transactions Under ASC 842?